Resources

 Understanding the New FAA U.S. Address Rule

 The Federal Aviation Administration (FAA) continuously updates its regulations to enhance safety, compliance, and efficiency in the aviation industry.
-One of the latest updates, outlined in 14 CFR Part 3 Subpart C and detailed in Advisory Circular (AC) 3-1 (issued October 11, 2024), introduces critical requirements for individuals and entities holding or applying for FAA certificates, ratings, or authorizations with foreign addresses.
-This article explores these new regulations, their implications, and how aviation professionals can stay compliant to maintain their privileges and operate seamlessly.
+One of the latest updates, outlined in 14 CFR Part 3 Subpart C and detailed in Advisory Circular (AC) 3-1 (issued October 11, 2024), introduces critical requirements for individuals and entities holding or applying for FAA certificates, ratings or authorizations with foreign addresses.
+This article explores these new regulations, their implications and how aviation professionals can stay compliant to maintain their privileges and operate seamlessly.

 What is 14 CFR Part 3 Subpart C?

 The FAA's 14 CFR Part 3 Subpart C establishes guidelines for individuals and entities involved in aviation activities who do not have a physical address in the United States.
-This rule, effective as of October 11, 2024, mandates that such individuals designate a U.S. agent for service to receive FAA documents on their behalf.
-This applies to those holding or applying for certificates, ratings, or authorizations under various FAA regulations, including:
+This rule, effective as of October 11, 2024, mandates that such individuals designate a U.S. agent for service (USAS) to receive FAA documents on their behalf.
+This applies to those holding or applying for certificates, ratings or authorizations under various FAA regulations, including:

-• Part 47: Aircraft registration
+• Part 47 — Aircraft registration (individual registrants with foreign addresses)

-• Part 67: Medical certificates
+• Part 67 — Medical certificates

 The rule aims to streamline communication between the FAA and certificate holders or applicants, ensuring timely delivery of critical documents, such as notices, orders, or other regulatory correspondence.
 Failure to comply with these requirements can result in serious consequences, including the loss of certificate privileges or denial of applications.